What Does a Trip to Switzerland Cost? A Comprehensive 2025 Guide [updated 2025]

 Accommodation

-Accommodation in Switzerland spans from budget-friendly hostels at $50 per night to luxurious hotels at over $500.
+Accommodation in Switzerland spans from budget-friendly hostels at $50- $70 per night to luxurious hotels at over $500.
 Mid-range hotels in major cities like Zurich and Geneva average $150 to $250 per night.
 Smaller towns offer more affordable options, with luxury rooms ranging from $250 to $400.
 Besides the traditional platforms to find hotels or Airbnb, local tourist sites and Facebook groups can also be a cost-effective way to find good lodging.
-For more info and links, download our top 50 apps list.

 Transportation

 Switzerland's efficient public transport includes subways and trains, costing $2 to $15 per ride.
 Taxis, though pricier, offer high-quality service.
 Car rentals range from $50 to $150 per day, providing flexibility for scenic drives across the well-maintained road network.
-There are also apps that help you book your transportation, which can be found on our top Switzerland apps list.

 Dining

 When it comes to dining, Switzerland offers a variety of options to suit every budget.
 Enjoy budget meals at local eateries for $15 to $25 per person.
-Thes4 meals often include delicious local specialties such as rosti, fondue, and raclette.
+These meals often include delicious local specialties such as rosti, fondue, and raclette.
 For a mid-range dining experience, expect to pay $30 to $50 per person at restaurants.
 These establishments offer a more extensive menu, often featuring both Swiss and international cuisine.

 Sightseeing and Activities